Installation¶

 Runtime¶

-By default, the runtime builds and installs the PennyLane-Lightning simulator device, which requires C++20 standard library features.
+By default, the runtime builds and installs all supported backend devices, enabling the execution of quantum circuits on local simulators and remote services, such as Amazon Braket.
+The PennyLane-Lightning suite devices require C++20 standard library features.
 Older C++ compilers may not support this, so it is recommended to use a modern compiler with these features.
-An additional dependency, the QIR standard library, is automatically fetched and built on supported platforms.

 From the root project directory, the runtime can then be built as follows: